Avg: 3.8 from 257 votes

 P8 5.7+ A long intricate pitch.
 Climb the crack that the corner has become until it peters out, ahead looks hopeless, but step left into another crack, nut, head up and left, aiming for a small pocket in the slab above, this pocket takes a 2.5 Friend.
 Make a delicate step left to a crack, good pro.
 Step left up a rib to a ledge (wires in diagonal crack on the right), climb a steep step to a crack (TCU), head up this to a ledge, traverse right to a small spike and nut belay.

 P9 5.6 The Furrow Pitch.
-The face above is deeply furrowed with large holds, head up this, aiming for bushes, good pro to start.
+The face above is deeply furrowed with large holds, head up this, aiming for bushes, with good pro to start.
 Soon the protection becomes sparse, head rightwards to a nook overlooking the recess high on the Dome.
 Thread belay.
 An exposed pitch.

 P11 5.6 Climb the orange face behind the belay directly to another ledge.
 Thread.
 A brilliant finish.